Uglemat/Malang/README.md

 Malang is a small functional programming language.
 It's pretty useless, but it was fun to make.

 I think it's a really elegant language.
-I'd almost go so far as to say it's my favorite language.
-However, I may be biased.
+And I'm an authority on that subject.
+The subject of elegance.
+So you should agree.
+Now is a good time to nod.
+I can see you.

 It's made in Python 3 and depends upon Python Lex-Yacc.
 In Debian (and probably Ubuntu), you can install it with `sudo apt-get install python3-ply`.